What is concord in writing? We have put together this list of 30 examples to help you master concord.

-When we use the word ‘concord’ in everyday speech, it means ‘agreement or harmony between people or groups’ (thanks, Oxford Dictionary).
+When we use the word ‘concord’ in everyday speech, it means ‘agreement or harmony between people or groups’ (Oxford Dictionary).

 1. The pages (subject) is (verb) held together by a staple.